 - 1. Fire safety talks will be conducted by the Fire Services Department upon request to school staff and students in order to strengthen their fire safety knowledge and raise their awareness of the importance of fire precautions in their daily life.
 For details, please refer to the "School Safety & Insurance" webpage. - 2.
 Exits from classrooms and the school premises should be free from obstruction at all times. - 3.
 All schools, as required by the Director of Fire Services, shall be equipped with fire extinguishers which should be kept in easily accessible places and be properly maintained.
 All fire services installation or equipment in school premises must be kept in good condition at all times.
-Laboratories shall in addition be supplied with buckets of sand and water. - 4.
+Additional fire extinguishers and/or fire blankets shall be provided for laboratories, design & technology / art rooms and computer classrooms in accordance with the Fire Safety Requirements. - 4.
 Fire escape routes should be displayed in all classrooms and dormitories.
 Fire drills, when all pupils must leave the school building and roll calls be taken, should be carried out at least once every six months and records kept in a log book.
 Fire drills shall also be held for the boarding section. - 5.
 The responsibility for sounding a fire alarm in a school should not be delegated to one individual.
 It should be the duty of any person discovering or suspecting an outbreak of fire to give the alarm.
 Where a school has more than one fire alarm bell, arrangements should be made to ensure that when an alarm is sounded on one, it is immediately relayed to all other alarm bells.
 Fire alarms and drills shall always include clerical, kitchen and maintenance staff, as well as teachers and pupils. - 6.
 Unless approved by the Director of Fire Services, no cooking or naked flame is allowed in any places other than kitchen. - 7.
 All barbecue and hot pot activities can only be conducted upon satisfaction of the "points to note and fire safety recommendations in organising barbecues and hot pot activities in school" (at Appendix 4). - 8.
 Smoking should be prohibited in schools.
 Visitors should be asked not to smoke.